All wood crafters own wood planers. Period.

 - They are portable

 These wood planers also fall in the portable and compact class.
-They are handheld, yet they are powered by cord or batteries.
+They are handheld, yet they are powered by cords or batteries.

 These portable wood planers are more commonly used as they are great time savers.

-There are further two types of the powered handheld wood planer, straight and curved.
+There are two types of electric-powered handheld wood planers: straight and curved.

 Straight planers are mostly used to shape the wood and smooth the surfaces.
 They are suitable for carpenters, home manufacturers, and also for homeowners.

-Whereas the curved planers are designed to shape the wood into arches and arcs.
+Whereas the curved planers are designed to shape the wood into arches, arcs, and other curved surfaces.

 Why are they worth buying?